 Nasal allergy makes people feel quite miserable.
 Of that, there is no argument.
 However, nasal allergy in children, if unrecognised (maybe it’s been misdiagnosed as a summer head cold) or badly managed, can have a significant toll on emotional as well as physical well-being.

-For years I’ve been dealing with children troubled by multiple allergy problems and wondered how they get through a full school-day?
+For years I’ve been dealing with kids allergies, children troubled by multiple allergy problems and wondered how they get through a full school-day?
 What with their itchy eczematous skin, their snuffly and irritable noses and wheezy chests, they carry a significant burden of ill health.
 Adults know how to complain (and rarely hold back), whereas some children don’t know any better.
 They think everyone goes around with a bunged up nose, wheezy chest and an almost perpetual tiredness.
 If the nasal allergy is especially troublesome the child may get intermittent hearing loss.
 One day he’s bright and alert in class, inter-reacting and cooperating.
 Next day he seems distant and detached, ignoring questions or not fully grasping what’s going on.
 The teachers are at a loss to explain these variations in attentiveness and the boy’s parents can’t quite understand the situation either.
 It’s not uncommon for these children to be labelled ‘difficult’.